 B. The charter school must implement progress monitoring, as defined in Minnesota Statutes, section 120B.119, for a student not reading at grade level.

 C. The charter school must use evidence-based curriculum and intervention materials at each grade level that are designed to ensure student mastery of phonemic awareness, phonics, vocabulary development, reading fluency, and reading comprehension.
-Starting July 1, 2023, if the charter school purchases new literacy curriculum, or literacy intervention or supplementary materials, the curriculum or materials must be evidence-based as defined in Minnesota Statutes, section 120B.119.
+If the charter school purchases new literacy curriculum, or literacy intervention or supplementary materials, the curriculum or materials must be evidence-based as defined in Minnesota Statutes, section 120B.119.

 [NOTE: Starting in the 2026-2027 school year, a charter school must use only evidence-based literary interventions.
 The 2025 Minnesota legislature amended Minnesota Statutes, section 120B.12, subdivision 3, to delay the 2025-26 requirement for one school year.]